samuelhwilliams/xgovuk-flask-admin/README.md

 ## How to integrate with Flask-Admin

 Make sure your Flask app's Jinja environment is configured to load templates from at least the sources listed below.
-Then initialise Flask-Admin and xgovuk-flask-admin appropriately, making sure to pass the GOV.UK Frontend Theme to Flask-Admin.
+Then initialise Flask-Admin and xgovuk-flask-admin appropriately, making sure to pass the X-GOV.UK Frontend Theme to Flask-Admin.

 ```python